handeyeco/norns-launchpad/README.md

 ### Launchpad:set_grid_rotation(r)

 Rotates the 8x8 grid (not the controls).
-Useful for putting multiple Launchpads next to one another to make a larger grid. `r` should 0 (none), 1, 2, or 3.
+Useful for putting multiple Launchpads next to one another to make a larger grid. `r` should be 0 (none), 1, 2, or 3.

 ``` Lua
 -- 270 degree rotation